-Missing more than a few days of class will significantly affect your understanding of the material.
-If you miss class do not email me to ask what you missed.
-Refer to the syllabus and your classmates.
+Missing more than a few days of class will significantly affect your understanding of the material because we spend a lot of time in class digging into the concepts and doing in-class activities about those concepts.
+If you miss class, please consult the syllabus and your classmates.

-Please notify me if you are unable to attend class.
+I would appreciate that you notify me if you are unable to attend class.
 Please, please, please don't disappear on me.
 If you are dealing with something major that's getting in the way of regular attendance, LET ME KNOW.
-Otherwise, I'm led to assume you've decided to quit.
+You don't need to give me details, but let's discuss so we can come up with a game plan.